astypczy/Controlling-a-heat-pump-in-a-heating-system-of-residential-building/README.md

 ##  Summary
 The developed heat pump model successfully incorporated variable heating power, energy consumption, and efficiency factors.
 Additionally, safeguards were implemented to prevent the compressor from operating at extreme frequencies and to ensure minimum water flow.
 However, due to the system's constraints and variability, care was needed to avoid boundary values during simulation, as these could cause oscillations.

 Three types of control strategies were implemented: open control based on weather curves, and room and weather-based closed-loop controls.
 Room-based controllers showed superior performance in dynamic regulation and responsiveness to disturbances, like window ventilation, but at the cost of higher energy consumption.
 Weather-based controls were effective but slower to react to sudden changes.

-The engineering thesis is written in Polish.